DarrenNakamura/ebr-interactive-map/README.md

 A web-based interactive map for use alongside the cooperative adventure card game Earthborne Rangers

 # Explanation of current files
+* arcology_map.html: This is the main HTML file of the Legacy of the Ancestors map, containing an SVG to render the map and JavaScript to allow interactivity
+* EBR001_Valley Map_eng.jpg: The map image from Lure of the Valley
+* EBR023_Deluxe LotA Map_eng.jpg: The map image from Legacy of the Ancestors
 * locations.js: This is a JavaScript file containing one variable named `locationData`, which is an array containing information about all of the current locations on the map.
 * styles.css: This is a standard CSS file containing the styles for making the page and links look a certain way.
-* test.html: This is the main HTML file containing the SVG to render the map and the JavaScript to allow interactivity.
+* valley_map.html: This is the main HTML file of the Lure of the Valley map, containing an SVG to render the map and JavaScript to allow interactivity
-* ValleyMapOLD.jpg: This is an old version of the map, containing at least two errors.
-It will need to be replaced eventually.

 # Current Features
 * Valley map is rendered via SVG